 I struck down the path of hobby gaming at a young age.
 I had played Risk several times with friends but the bug really didn't take hold until one fateful day in a little Hialeah hobby shop (a couple doors down from a music shop where KC of Sunshine Band fame worked) where I spied a copy of Napoleon: The Waterloo Campaign, 1815.

-I had never heard of Avalon Hill, I knew who Napoleon was and he was neat (common '70s vernacular).
+I had never heard of The Avalon Hill Game Co (TAHGC), I knew who Napoleon was and he was neat (common '70s vernacular).
 I vividly recall seeing the box standing upright on a glass display in the center of the shop.
 I picked it up and I heard those sweet sounds of small wooden objects rattling and sliding.
 Many of them judging by the weight and feel.
 What could those be I wondered?
 Troops, blue and red came to mind.
 I was certain whatever they were, they would be very different and so much more intriguing than the plastic geometrics that risk used to represent armies.

 Somehow, I convinced my mom to buy it for me.
 Which in and of itself was worthy of Napoleon, such a great victory against overwhelming odds.